VLSI and Digital Systems

 Seattle, WA 98195

-He is a Professor at the University of Washington's Department of Electrical Engineering, in the Embedded Systems and VLSI group, and an Adjunct in the Department of Computer Science and Engineering.
+He is a Professor at the University of Washington's Department of Electrical & Computer Engineering, in the Embedded Systems and VLSI group, and an Adjunct in the Department of Computer Science and Engineering.
 His work is focused around FPGAs, chips that can be programmed and reprogrammed to implement complex digital logic.
 His interests are the application of FPGA technology to situations that can make use of their novel features: high-performance computing, reconfigurable subsystems for system-on-a-chip, computer architecture education, hyperspectral image compression, and other areas.
 His work encompasses VLSI, CAD, and applications of these devices.
 He recieved his BS in EECS from the University of California - Berkely in 1990, and his MS and Ph.D. in CSE from the University of Washington in 1992 and 1995 respectively.
 He is editor (with Andre' DeHon) of a book on reconfigurable computing: Scott Hauck, Andre' DeHon (editors), Reconfigurable Computing: The Theory and Practice of FPGA-Based Computation", Morgan Kaufmann/Elsevier, 2008.

 In 2010 he won the University of Washington